 Also of interest is that Sutton has more people living here who work in computers and math than 95% of the places in the US.

-Sutton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sutton does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Sutton who are college-educated is close to the national average for all communities of 21.84%: 18.58% of the adults in Sutton have a bachelor's degree or advanced degree.
+The education level of Sutton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.58% of adults 25 and older in Sutton have a college degree.

 Sutton is a somewhat ethnically-diverse town.
 The people who call Sutton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sutton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sutton include German, Irish, English, French, and Scots-Irish.